-Since opening our #KUBE100 beta we've had a lot of questions from our members on what the differences are between full-blown Kubernetes (K8s) and k3s, aside from the choice from each on how to capitalise a "K" (or not).
+Since we launched the world’s first k3s powered, managed Kubernetes service – we’ve had a lot of questions from our members on what the differences are between k3s and k8s (full blown Kubernetes), aside from the choice from each on how to capitalise a "K" (or not).

 For those of you not in the know, Kubernetes is a "container orchestration platform".
 This effectively means taking your containers (everyone's heard of Docker by now, right?) and choosing which machine out of a group of them to run that container on.

 It also handles things like upgrades of your containers, so if you make a new release of your website, it will gradually launch containers with the new version and gradually kill off the old ones, usually over a minute or two.

 K8s is just an abbreviation of Kubernetes ("K" followed by 8 letters "ubernete" followed by "s").
 However, normally when people talk about either Kubernetes or K8s, they are talking about the original upstream project, designed as a really highly available and hugely scalable platform by Google.

 For example, here's an example of a Kubernetes cluster handling a zero downtime update while performing 10 million requests per second on YouTube.

 The problem is that while you can run Kubernetes on your local developer machine with Minikube, if you're going to run it in production you very quickly get in to the realm of "best practices" with advice like: